-- 29. If the effect of art.
+- 31. If the effect of art.
 46(1) would be to alter the principle of "equal rights and self-determination of peoples", as it currently applies to Indigenous peoples in international law, States could not assert the principle of territorial integrity.
-19 States would be violating the UN Charter. - 30.
+States would be violating the UN Charter. - 32.
 Preambular para.
 1 affirms that, in adopting the UN Declaration, the General Assembly is "Guided by the purposes and principles of the Charter of the United Nations".
-The Charter's purposes and principles include the principle of "equal rights and self-determination of peoples".20

-- 31. Despite the ambiguity in art.
-46(1), it remains clear, as outlined above, that the use of the principle of territorial integrity to deny Indigenous peoples the right to own and exercise jurisdiction over their lands and territories would be contrary to the Declaration as a whole. - 32.
+The Charter's purposes and principles include the principle of "equal rights and self-determination of peoples". - 33.
+Despite the ambiguity in art.
+46(1), it remains clear, as outlined above, that the use of the principle of territorial integrity to deny Indigenous peoples the right to own and exercise jurisdiction over their lands and territories would be contrary to the Declaration as a whole. - 34.
 It would also be erroneous to conclude that art.
 46(1) adversely affects Indigenous peoples' Treaties.
 In this regard, art.
-37(2) of the UN Declaration stipulates: "Nothing in this Declaration may be interpreted as diminishing or eliminating the rights of indigenous peoples contained in treaties, agreements and other constructive arrangements." - 33.
+37(2) of the UN Declaration stipulates: "Nothing in this Declaration may be interpreted as diminishing or eliminating the rights of indigenous peoples contained in treaties, agreements and other constructive arrangements." - 35.
 Further, article 37(1) of the UN Declaration specifies an obligation of States to have Treaties and agreements honoured and respected.
-According to the International Law Association, this obligation corresponds to a rule of customary international law.21 - 34.
-Finally, it is important to take into account the integrity of Indigenous territories affirmed in the UN Declaration and which is linked to Indigenous peoples' self-determination.
-In this regard, a July 2013 study of the UN Expert Mechanism on the Rights of Indigenous Peoples has concluded:
+According to the International Law Association, this obligation corresponds to a rule of customary international law. - 36.
+In regard to Indigenous peoples' Treaties, the Tribunal in its ruling highlights the "pre-existing and continuing sovereignty of the Indigenous peoples of Canada":